Odyseus/CinnamonTools/README.md

 #### [Building themes](https://odyseus.gitlab.io/cinnamon_tools_docs/includes/01-usage.html#app-py-build-themes)

-The theme building process is interactive (the build process will ask for Cinnamon version, Cinnamon's theme default font size/family, GTK+ 3 version, and Gtk+ 3 client-side-decorated windows shadows).
-There is only one theme variant in this repository, but an infinite number of variants can be created.
+The theme building process is interactive (the build process will ask for Cinnamon version, GTK+ 3/4 versions, etc.).
+There are 11 theme variants in this repository, but an infinite number of variants can be created.
 See [How to create a custom theme variant?](https://odyseus.gitlab.io/cinnamon_tools_docs/includes/01-usage.html#how-to-create-custom-variant-reference).

 The command bellow will perform the following actions: